-CMI 2216 5 El ectri cal La w-Surface II (1.5 cr) F
+CMI 2216 Electrical Law-Surface II (1.5 cr)

 This course clarifies the mandatory and recommended requirements of Title 30, CFR, Part 77, Subparts F through J and S, plus selected parts of Subpart A, B, and C and the National Electrical Code.
 Because the course may vary from company to company this course is offered for variable credit and may be repeated when necessary to fulfill company training needs, state of Illinois and federal requirements.
 Lecture.
 Variable.
 Repeatable 3 times.